 These are exams for which the school has to pay a fee to an external examination board.
 These boards are independent of the school.
-They set and mark examination papers, assessments etc. Each exam board awards qualifications such as GCSE, BTEC and GCE AS & A levels, providing a certificate if results have been achieved.
+They set and mark examination papers, assessments etc. Each exam board awards qualifications such as GCSE, BTEC and GCE A levels, providing a certificate if results have been achieved.

 The school currently uses 4 examination boards and you can find out which board is used for all the subjects you take by asking your teacher or the Exams Officer.
+You can access this information on the schools website.
 All the boards have websites full of useful information to help you to prepare for your exams.